Self-care

 How to empower yourself isn’t a topic that’s directly discussed much.

-Feeling confident, effective and competent are all important for growing and learning as a person.
-You are much more likely to be accomplish what you want to in life if you believe you can do it.
+Feeling confident, effective, and competent is essential for growth and learning.
+You are much more likely to accomplish what you want in life if you believe you can.
 The opposite is also true.
-Doubt and insecurity can steal to your confidence to learn new things and grow when they overshadow potential.
+Doubt and insecurity can steal your confidence to learn new things and grow when they overshadow potential.

-While it may often feel like things are out of your control it is rarely the case.
+While it may often feel like things are out of your control, it is rarely the case.
 Stepping into the power you have in your own life is possible and it is called empowerment.
-Keep reading to learn more about what empowerment is, how you can use it to fuel your motivation, and how to build even more of it within yourself.
+Please keep reading to learn about empowerment, how you can use it to fuel your motivation, and how to build even more of it within yourself.

 What Is Empowerment?

-Have you ever felt like you can take on any challenge regardless of the stress swirling around you?
-The feelings of self-confidence, clarity, and self-determination are important parts of feeling empowered.
-Empowerment is defined as a “process that fosters power in people for use in their own lives, their communities, and their society, by acting on issues they define as important” (Page & Czuba, 1999).
+Have you ever felt like you can take on any challenge despite the stress swirling around you?
+The feelings of self-confidence, clarity, and self-determination are essential parts of feeling empowered.
+Empowerment is a “process that fosters power in people for use in their own lives, their communities, and their society by acting on issues they define as important” (Page & Czuba, 1999).
 When you feel empowered, you feel you’re in power or control of your life.
-Empowerment is what allows you to feel confident that you have the power to create a personally fulfilling life.
-It’s also confidence that you are capable of accomplishing what’s important to you.
+Empowerment allows you to feel confident that you have the power to create a personally fulfilling life.
+It’s also confidence that you can accomplish what’s important to you.

-A study that used an online psychological-educational program to help people suffering with depression, measured changes in empowerment.
+A study that used an online psychological-educational program to help people suffering from depression measured changes in empowerment.
 Following the program, participants noted an increase in self-esteem and empowerment.
-The participants improved their quality of life even six months after the completion of the program (Crisp et al., 2014).
+The participants improved their quality of life six months after completing the program.
 What this shows is that improving your self-esteem and feeling more empowered can have a positive effect on your overall quality of life.

 The opposite of feeling empowered is powerlessness or defeat.
-A disempowered mindset can leave you to feel like you don’t have control of your life.
-While it isn’t possible to feel fully empowered and confident one hundred percent of the time, it is possible to have a more neutral mindset so you don’t experience negative consequences that can impact your health.
+A disempowered mindset can leave you feeling like you don’t have control of your life.
+While it isn’t possible to feel fully empowered and confident one hundred percent of the time, having a more neutral mindset is possible so you don’t experience negative consequences that can impact your health.

 A lack of empowerment (high powerlessness scores) is associated with: